 Illinois Law on Division of Property During a Divorce

-First, any property acquired by any of the spouses in the duration of the marriage is divided equally.
+During a divorce, any property acquired by any of the spouses in the duration of the marriage is to be divided equally.
 It is irrelevant to consider the title on the property since it is considered as marital property and should be divided equally.
 Of course, the list is very exhaustive.
-Here are some examples: